How a Bay City Rollers Event Ended in Watery Mayhem

 They're rarely mentioned today, but in the mid-'70s, the Bay City Rollers were a worldwide sensation.
 After missing the charts with a handful of early singles, the tartan-clad Scottish pop group found their audience, and by 1975, they'd unleashed a torrent of teen screaming that came to be known as "Rollermania."

-Of course, as any star that’s been in the midst of their own mania can attest, all that attention can easily get out of hand — and it definitely did for the Rollers on May 18, 1975, when the group appeared as part of a BBC-sponsored event at Mallory Park, a racetrack in England’s East Midlands.
-One in a series of “Fun Days” hosted by the network, it was supposed to be a relatively undemanding public appearance that wouldn’t even involve a concert; instead, it ended in chaos, with band members being desperately ferried off an island while hordes of fans tried to swim to their idols.
+As any star that's been in the midst of their own mania can attest, all that attention can easily get out of hand — and it definitely did for the Rollers on May 18, 1975, when the group appeared as part of a BBC-sponsored event at Mallory Park, a racetrack in England's East Midlands.
+One in a series of "Fun Days" hosted by the network, it was supposed to be a relatively undemanding public appearance that wouldn't even involve a concert.
+Instead, it ended in chaos, with band members being desperately ferried off an island while hordes of fans tried to swim to their idols.

-“The Mallory Park circuit has a large lagoon in the middle of it and a couple of small islands at one side,” explained legendary DJ John Peel.
-“The Bay City Rollers were being helicoptered onto the small island one at a time.
-Now the only security available were – for reasons that I have never known, but I don’t want to know really, it’s just the whole thing is so wonderful – were members of the BBC sub-aqua club.”
+"The Mallory Park circuit has a large lagoon in the middle of it and a couple of small islands at one side," legendary DJ John Peel later explained.
+"The Bay City Rollers were being helicoptered onto the small island one at a time.
+Now the only security available were – for reasons that I have never known, but I don’t want to know really, it’s just the whole thing is so wonderful – were members of the BBC sub-aqua club."

 Security was quickly and hopelessly outmatched by the crowds, much to Peel's lasting enjoyment.
 "The sub-aqua people were sort of standing there in their rubber outfits, with flippers and stuff like this, catching these strange children and carrying them back and sort of dumping them on the other side of the bank, who were pushing them back in the water," he recalled, further setting the scene by describing "The helicopters coming overhead and Bay City Rollers and lots of car noise and screaming."